looxis/laravel-amazon-mws/README.md

 <a name="marketplaces"></a>
 ### Marketplaces
-If you need to change the marketplaces you want to use, just set them in your code via the MWS Facade:
+If you need to change the marketplaces just set them in your code via the MWS Facade:

 ```php
 AmazonMWS::setMarketplaces('FR');